 - Multiple input methods, including optical character recognition.
 Users can take a picture using their mobile device, and the app can translate the image into typed text.

 - With Evernote Business, users can create and share notes in real time.

 - Evernote Business integrates with Slack, Outlook, Google Drive, Microsoft Teams, and Salesforce.

 Evernote does have an excellent range of features, but for business purposes, it’s not necessarily the best option.
 One reason is that the business subscription comes at a cost of USD$19.49 (around £15) per user, per month.
 Another issue is that it doesn’t integrate with Microsoft Office, a major negative if your organisation uses Office 365.

 What Evernote lacks, OneNote makes up for.
-And, since OneNote is a Microsoft product it fully integrates with Office 365.
+And, since OneNote is a Microsoft product it fully integrates with Microsoft 365.
 The full range of OneNote features are also completely free to use, even for business purposes.
-The only differences between the paid and free version is how much cloud storage space each user can access.
+The only difference between the paid and free version is how much cloud storage space each user can access.

 - Works with Windows and macOS, and Android and iOS mobile devices.

 - Sync and access accounts across multiple devices, and on web browsers.

 - Fully integrated with Office 365 and other Microsoft products.